-Saatva uses a combination of two layers of coils, memory foam and a mounded euro top to make a bed that’s extremely supportive and comfortable.
+Saatva uses a combination of two layers of coils, memory foam and a mounded euro top to make a bed that’s extremely supportive and comfortable—pretty much a great option for people with back pain.
 From the start, it will be about a medium-firm to firm, but it will soften over time and end up somewhere closer to a medium-firm.
 The more time we’ve had with Saatva, the more we like this bed.

 Oceano is not only the company’s most popular bed, but it could also be the internet’s.
 This is just a fantastic mattress that’s really comfortable, fairly plush, and pretty darn supportive.
 It actually has two layers of coils, plus memory foam, and who could forget about the pillow top?
 Oceano is one of those beds that you get lost in, and never want to leave.

 The entire Oceano mattress is also GREENGUARD Gold Certified by UL Environment, which is a certification that’s extremely difficult to achieve.
 Among other things, it means that the bed is indeed safe and free from certain toxins and heavy metals.
 The bed doesn’t even have any chemical fire retardants

 Oceano also comes with free shipping, a full-year test window, free returns, and a 25-year warranty.
 Hard to get much better than that.